-Losing a loved one in an accident is a tragic experience.
+Losing a loved one in an accident is nothing less than a tragic experience.
 While nothing can bring them back, you could be entitled to compensation to replace some of the value of their financial and emotional contributions to your household.
 When someone or something else caused the accident that led to the death of your loved one, you are entitled to damages through what is known as a wrongful death claim.
 As we’ll discuss, these benefits are collected by filing a claim with the insurance carrier of the party at fault for the accident.

 Handling the claims process can be complex, and requires the collection of evidence and drafting of a claim within the amount of time legally allowed.
 To remove the stress from your day-to-day life, and to ensure that you collect the full compensation you are entitled to, working with a Surprise wrongful death attorney from The Law Offices of John Phebus can be extremely helpful.
 We step into your shoes and handle everything so you can focus on coping with your loss while we focus on making the most of your wrongful death claim.